dawnshadow42/godot-tests/README.md

 Welcome,

-To run the minigame exe, you must have both the .exe and .pck file.
-Either the console.exe or the regular.exe will work.
+To run the minigame exe, you must have all three files: .exe, console.exe, and .pck.
 Have fun!